Deezguts/Custom-MTF-Announcement/README.md

   onescp_announcement: mtfunit epsilon 11 designated {mtfunit} {mtfnum} hasentered allremaining awaitingrecontainment {scpnum} scpsubject
   # What should cassie say when there are more than 2 scps left.
   twoscps_announcement: mtfunit epsilon 11 designated {mtfunit} {mtfnum} hasentered allremaining awaitingrecontainment {scpnum} scpsubjects
+  # Whether or not debug messages should be shown in the console.
+  public bool Debug { get; set; }
   ```
 # Note
 This plugin does not support subtitle feature, that means the subtitle for NTF announcement will not show up.